blacksenator/fritzsoap/README.md

     $result = $this->client->SetSwitch(
         new \SoapParam($aIN, 'NewAIN'),
         new \SoapParam($switchState, 'NewSwitchState'));
-    if ($this->errorHandling($result, 'Could not ... from/to FRITZ!Box')) {
+    $this->errorHandling($result, 'Could not ... from/to FRITZ!Box');
-        return;
 }
-}
 ```

 You will find the input or output parameter (arguments) in the comment section and in the function coding - if it has any.

-To facilitate the completion of this creation take a look at the finished functions to adjust function arguments and/or the return of the function (e.g. `x_contact.php` or `x_voip.php` are the most productive sources at the moment).
+To facilitate the completion of this creation just take a closer look at finished functions.

 But as I said before: